AxelPAL/telegram-image-search/README.md

-# repository for Plati.ru telegram bot
+# repository for ImageSearcher telegram bot